 Configuration operations increase in proportion to the growing number of devices within a network.
 An IT operations team would want to allocate their time for high-priority tasks over manual Brocade device configuration backups.
 Scheduled backups allow you to set the backup at a particular time for your Brocade devices.

-If you see that changes happen in time intervals, backups should happen periodically, you can backup Brocade switch configuration or backup Brocade switch config by scheduling to execute backups on an hourly, weekly, monthly, or daily basis.
+If you see that changes happen in time intervals, backups should happen periodically, you can backup Brocade switch config by scheduling to execute backups on an hourly, weekly, monthly, or daily basis.
 Scheduling backups for Brocade devices not only reduces manual effort, but also ensures Brocade device configurations constantly stay updated.

 Oversight and review of network operations at the device level can help an IT admin determine what to do to prevent further fluctuations and outages.
 In Brocade config backup, backup reports can make reviewing Brocade switch backups easy.
 These comprehensive reports will include metrics, visualizations, and different levels of drilldown.
 This will enable you to ascertain the statuses and summaries of activities including Brocade switch configuration details, changes in configurations, and conflicts in running start-ups.